Idiltsdn/ChatApplicationOnLocalNetwork/README.md

-# ChatApplicationOnLocalNetwork
+# local-chat-app
-This is a console application which used for chatting over the local network connection in c#.
+chatting application which works between computers on the same local network